 Manufacturing Operations-Manufacturing operations expense includes costs to manufacture preclinical and clinical materials for our own and our collaborators' product candidates, quality control and quality assurance activities and costs to support the operation and maintenance of our conjugate manufacturing facility.
-Such expenses include personnel, raw materials for our and our collaborators' preclinical studies and clinical trials, development costs with contract manufacturing organizations, manufacturing supplies, and facilities expense.
-Manufacturing operations expense decreased \$104,000 to \$24.0 million in fiscal year 2012 from fiscal year 2011 and increased \$6.9 million to \$24.1 million in fiscal year 2011 from fiscal year 2010.
+Such expenses include personnel, raw materials for our and our collaborators' preclinical studies and clinical trials, non-pivotal and pivotal development costs with contract manufacturing organizations, manufacturing supplies, and facilities expense.
+Manufacturing operations expense increased \$10 million to \$34 million in fiscal year 2013 from fiscal year 2012 and decreased \$104,000 to \$24.0 million in fiscal year 2012 from fiscal year 2011.
+The increase in fiscal year 2013 was primarily the result of (i) an increase in antibody development and supply expense driven by our IMGN901, IMGN853, IMGN529 and IMGN289 programs; (ii) a decrease in costs capitalized into inventory due to a lower number of manufactured batches of conjugated materials on behalf of our collaborators; and (iii) an increase in salaries and related expenses.
 The decrease in fiscal year 2012 was primarily the result of (i) a decrease in cost of clinical materials revenue due to decreased orders of such clinical materials from our partners and lower amounts of DMx written off as excess; (ii) a decrease in raw materials and disposables used in production due to timing and mix of manufacturing requirements; and (iii) a decrease in quality-related consultant fees due to internal resources being added to perform this work.
-Partially offsetting these decreases, (i) overhead utilization absorbed by the manufacture of clinical materials on behalf of our collaborators decreased; (ii) antibody development and supply expense increased, driven primarily by IMGN853 and an earlier-stage program; (iii) contract service expense increased due to increased fill/finish costs for IMGN901 and IMGN853, greater linker development costs and increased release and stability testing of our internal antibodies (the cost of which was recorded in previous years within the Process and Product Development segment).
-The increase in fiscal year 2011 was primarily the result of (i) an increase in cost of clinical materials shipped to partners and greater amounts of DMx written off as excess; (ii) an increase in antibody development and supply expense driven primarily by our IMGN529 and IMGN853 programs; (iii) an increase in raw materials used in production due to increased manufacturing activity; (iv) an increase in contract service expense driven by increased master cell bank testing costs incurred for IMGN529 and IMGN853, as well as increased fill/finish costs incurred for IMGN901 and IMGN529; and (v) an increase in salaries and related expenses.
-Partially offsetting these increases, overhead utilization absorbed by the manufacture of clinical materials on behalf of our collaborators increased.
+Partially offsetting these decreases, (i) costs capitalized into inventory due to a lower number of manufactured batches of conjugated materials on behalf of our collaborators decreased; (ii) antibody development and supply expense increased, driven primarily by IMGN853 and IMGN289; and (iii) contract service expense increased due to increased fill/finish costs for IMGN901 and IMGN853, greater linker development cost

-Antibody expense in anticipation of potential future clinical trials, as well as our ongoing trials, was \$4.9 million in fiscal year 2012, \$3.7 million in fiscal year 2011, and \$1.1 million in fiscal year 2010.
+Antibody development and supply expense in anticipation of potential future clinical trials, as well as our ongoing trials, was \$10.8 million in fiscal year 2013, \$4.9 million in fiscal year 2012, and

+\$3.7 million in fiscal year 2011.
 The process of antibody production is lengthy due in part to the lead time to establish a satisfactory production process at a vendor.
 Accordingly, costs incurred related to antibody production and development have fluctuated from period to period and we expect these cost fluctuations to continue in the future.